grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/kubernetes/README.md

-# Grafana Agent Java profiling via auto-instrumentation example in Kubernetes
+# Grafana Alloy Java profiling via auto-instrumentation in Kubernetes

-This repository provides a practical demonstration of leveraging the Grafana Agent for continuous Java application profiling using Pyroscope in Kubernetes.
+This repository provides a practical demonstration of leveraging Grafana Alloy for continuous Java application profiling using Pyroscope in Kubernetes.
 It illustrates a seamless approach to profiling Java processes, aiding in performance optimization.

 ## Overview

-The Grafana Agent automates Java process discovery for profiling, streamlining the setup per application.
-It enables precise and targeted profiling configurations through the Grafana Agent settings.
+Grafana Alloy automates Java process discovery for profiling, streamlining the setup for applications.
+It enables precise and targeted profiling configurations through the Grafana Alloy settings.

-Java profiling via the Grafana Agent is based on a few Grafana Agent components:
+Java profiling via Grafana Alloy is based on a few components:
 - `discovery.process` for process discovery
-- `discovery.kubernetes` optional, for adding Kubernetes labels (namespace, pod, etc.)
+- `discovery.kubernetes` for adding Kubernetes labels (namespace, pod, and more)
 - `discovery.relabel` for detecting java processes and setting up labels
 - `pyroscope.java` for enabling profiling for specific applications
 - `pyroscope.write` for writing the profiles data to a remote endpoint

-Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.
+Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with Grafana Alloy.
-Also, check the [Grafana Agent Components reference](https://grafana.com/docs/agent/latest/flow/reference/components/) for more details on each used component.
+Also, check the [Grafana Alloy Components reference](https://grafana.com/docs/alloy/latest/reference/components/) for more details on each used component.

 ### async-profiler